Edmund Thomas Clint

 Edmund Thomas Clint (19 May 1976 — 15 April 1983) was an Indian child prodigy known for having drawn over 25,000 paintings during his life of less than seven years.

 Background

-Clint was the only son of Late M.T.
-Joseph and Chinnamma Joseph.
+Clint was the only son of Late M. T. Joseph and Chinnamma Joseph.
 He was named after the veteran Hollywood actor and director Clint Eastwood.

 He loved painting Hindu festivals and traditional events near his home in Kochi, Kerala.
-When he died of kidney failure on Vishu day in 1983, he was just six years and 11 months old, yet left behind some 25,000 artworks.
+Although he was just six years and 11 months old when he died of kidney failure in 1983, he had drawn some 25,000 artworks.
 His work has been displayed in exhibitions in Thiruvananthapuram, Kerala in 1995 and 2007.
 At the age of 5, he secured first place in a competition held for painters below the age 18.